ayanozturk/ticketmaster-sdk-php/README.md

 # Ticketmaster PHP SDK

-This library is in alpha state, use it under your own risk.
+This library is not working :)

 Required PHP extensions:
+- ext-json
 - ext-curl
 - ext-dom